 However, when these controls are not feasible, or do not reduce the risk below published standards, UC Merced has developed a Respiratory Protective Equipment Program in compliance with the CAL/OSHA Respiratory Protection Standard.
 This program serves as a guideline for the selection, administration and maintenance of respiratory protective equipment by outlining specific protocols necessary to protect employees from harmful exposures through the use of individualized workplace assessments, confidential medical evaluations, fit-testing and training for proper use of respirators.

-For additional details, please refer to UC Merced's Respiratory Protective Equipment Program Manual.
+For additional details, please refer to UC Merced's Respiratory Protection Program Manual.

 Respiratory protective equipment is only used as a "last line of defense," and as a result, requires individual assessment and training by EH&S personnel.
 Proper fitting and use is key to respirator efficacy, so EH&S requires all individuals who believe one or more of their job tasks require respiratory protective equipment to contact EH&S. The following steps will be taken: